timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: What Games Were Meaningful to You?

-# Objectives for Today 2026-04-14
+# Objectives for Today 2026-04-15

 - Chatting as we get started with the day.
-- Pass through some of the Dialog, Events and other words for a while.
+- Maybe pass through some of the Dialog, Events and other words for a while.
-- Try creating a rough pass through the Glass Flats, shifting the gameplay on the player.
-- Start pricing market upgrade for the Glass Flats.
+- Figure out what upgrades are needed for the Green Gardens.
+- Create a pool for the Loot (scrap) to stop allocating itself.
+- Polish up the Supply Run Results with numbers that increment!

 ## Events / Notices / Coming Soon